 2-2.
-Specific requirements on the sale of life insurance products and securities a.
+Specific requirements on the sale of life insurance products and securities

+- a.
 Companies must provide personnel a written description for each product or service they intend to market to personnel on Army installations.
 These descriptions must be written in a manner that personnel can easily understand and must fully disclose the fundamental nature of the policy.
-Companies must be able to demonstrate that each form to be used has been filed with and approved, where applicable, by the insurance department of the State where the installation is located.
-Insurance products marketed to personnel on Army installations overseas must conform to the standards prescribed by the laws of the State where the company is incorporated.

-b.
-Solicitors will encourage personnel to seek legal assistance or advice from a disinterested third party before entering a contract for insurance or securities.

-c.
-Insurance products, other than certificates or other evidence of insurance issued by a self-insured association, offered and sold worldwide to personnel on Army installations shall-

-(1) Comply with the insurance laws of the State or country in which the installation is located and the requirements of this regulation.

-(2) Contain no restrictions by reason of military service or military occupational specialty of the insured, unless such restrictions are clearly indicated on the face of the contract.

-(3) Plainly indicate any extra premium charges imposed by reason of military service or military occupational specialty.

-(4) Contain no variation in the amount of death benefit or premium based upon the length of time the contract has been in force, unless all such variations are clearly described in the contract.

-d.
-In plain and readily understandable language and in type font at least as large as the font used for the majority of the policy, the contract must inform personnel-

-(1) Of the availability and cost of Government-subsidized Servicemen's Group Life Insurance.

-(2) Of the address and phone number where consumer complaints are received by the State insurance commissioner for the State in which the insurance product is being sold.

-(3) That the U.S. Government has in no way sanctioned, recommended, or encouraged the sale of the product being offered.
-With respect to the sale or solicitation of insurance on Federal land or facilities located outside the United States, insurance products must contain the address and phone number where consumer complaints are received by the State insurance commissioner for the State which has issued the agent a resident license or the company is domiciled, as applicable.

-e.
-To comply with the paragraphs 2-2c(2), 2-2c(3) and 2-2c(4) above, an appropriate reference stamped on the first page of the contract shall draw the attention of the policyholder to any restrictions by reason of military service or military occupational specialty.
-The reference shall describe any extra premium charges and any variations in the amount of death benefit or premium based upon the length of time the contract has been in force.

-f.
-Variable life insurance products may be offered provided they meet the criteria of the appropriate insurance regulatory agency and the Securities and Exchange Commission.

-g.
-Insurance products shall not be marketed or sold disguised as investments.
-If there is a savings component to an insurance product, the agent shall provide the customer written documentation, which clearly explains how much of the premium goes to the savings component per year broken down over the life of the policy.
+Insurance products marketed to personnel on Army installations overseas must conform to the standards prescribed by the laws of the State where the company is incorporated. - b.
+Solicitors will encourage personnel to seek legal assistance or advice from a disinterested third party before entering a contract for insurance or securities. - c.
+Insurance products, other than certificates or other evidence of insurance issued by a self-insured association, offered, and sold worldwide to personnel on Army installations will- - (1) Comply with the insurance laws of the State or country in which the installation is located and the requirements of this regulation. - (2) Contain no restrictions by reason of military service or military occupational specialty of the insured, unless such restrictions are clearly indicated on the face of the contract. - (3) Plainly indicate any extra premium charges imposed by reason of military service or military occupational specialty. - (4) Contain no variation in the amount of death benefit or premium based upon the length of time the contract has been in force, unless all such variations are clearly described in the contract. - d.
+In plain and readily understandable language and in type font at least as large as the font used for the majority of the policy, the contract must inform personnel- - (1) Of the availability and cost of Government-subsidized Servicemembers' Group Life Insurance (SGLI). - (2) Of the address and phone number where consumer complaints are received by the State insurance commissioner for the State in which the insurance product is being sold. - (3) That the Government has in no way sanctioned, recommended, or encouraged the sale of the product being offered.
+With respect to the sale or solicitation of insurance on Federal land or facilities located outside the United States, insurance products must contain the address and phone number where consumer complaints are received by the State insurance commissioner for the State which has issued the agent a resident license or the company is domiciled, as applicable. - e.
+To comply with the paragraphs 2-2c and 2-4, an appropriate reference stamped on the first page of the contract will draw the attention of the policyholder to any restrictions by reason of military service or military occupational specialty.
+The reference will describe any extra premium charges and any variations in the amount of death benefit or premium based upon the length of time the contract has been in force. - f.
+Variable life insurance products may be offered provided they meet the criteria of the appropriate insurance regulatory agency and the Securities and Exchange Commission. - g.
+Insurance products will not be marketed or sold disguised as investments.
+If there is a savings component to an insurance product, the agent will provide the customer written documentation, which clearly explains how much of the premium goes to the savings component per year broken down over the life of the policy.
 This document must also show the total amount per year allocated to insurance premiums.
 The customer must be provided a copy of this document that is signed by the insurance agent.